Listen to this blog post

 3. Exercise Resolutions

-It is absolutely vital for good health and well bean.
+It is absolutely vital for good health and well being.
 It can help with a number of ailments like arthritis.
 First of all, consult your physician to make sure it is ok.
 Then start off slow and stretch before starting anything.
 For some help, check out this site.

 4. Nutrition Resolutions